jqwhite/Grill_Spinning_Disc_2/GSD-2_Startup.md

 ## Boes Power Manager ##

+Switch on in sequence left to right:

-- Main power (black switch) on
+- Main power (black switch) on (if off).
+On = in, off = out.
-- In sequence
+- CSU-X1 (Spinning disc)
+- Blue Box (Spinning disc controller)
+- Sutter filter wheel (between spinning disc and camera)
+- Zeiss power (turns on power supply in the gantry)
-  -
+- Hamamatsu Orca (camera)
+- Triggerscope 4 (controls Z-stage and lassers)

+  ## Individual equipment ##

+  Switch